 Any institution’s lifeblood rests upon agents from the outside.
 Like any organism, external inputs are necessary to maintain any sort of equilibrium.
 Because of this, it is necessary to maintain a watchful eye on the opinions of those discussing the organization and its competitors.
 What are these individuals interested in the most?
 What do people really care about?
-By answering these questions an organization can be more effective at marketing at optimizing and marketing its services.
+By answering these questions an organization can be more effective at marketing its services.

 There are different ways of gaining knowledge of the opinions of others.
 One is through conversation.
 Another, more modern approach, is the practice of collecting structured and unstructured survey data.
 A third is by merely reading what people happen to be conversing about.
 Even as of the year 2017, it is rather unusual for someone to pursue a career in data science, programming, or a related field.
 It is probable that the small sample that is interested in pursuing this field are in their youth, tech/internet savvy, and who may have developed such an interest in relative isolation.
 Commentary on certain internet pages would have at least some value.

 Because there is so much sentiment, even for such a specific topic, on the internet.
 I felt that Web scraping made a lot of sense in exploring this issue.
 The website Reddit is home to a wide array of topics including those already mentioned.
 Its users usually submit their questions and comments anonymously in various threads.
 Why would I scrape the data though rather than read it myself?
-One issue with just reading all the comments that it is time-consuming.
+One issue with just reading all the comments is that it is time-consuming.
 Another issue is that I may fall prey to certain cognitive biases my summaries of such opinion (recency effect).
 Scraping alone provides no real advantage but getting a lot of comments on your own laptop allows you to conduct whatever analysis you may find useful.

 The specific process involved scraping over 300,000s words from threads on Reddit related to these 2 two sets of conversation by selecting the appropriate tag when inspecting the elements on the page.
-I selected the threads through searching Reddit for "programming boot camps" and "data science boot camps".
+I selected the threads by searching Reddit for "programming boot camps" and "data science boot camps".

 response.xpath('//div[@class="md"]/p/text()')[5:400].extract() using python in Sublime test.
 I used this same path for the exact number of pages

 This response path gives me the comments on each page of commentary that I selected.
-The first 5 lines were related the side panel rather than the comments themselves.
+The first 5 lines were related to the side panel rather than the comments themselves.
 I set the limit to 400 lines which limited the amount of text one could get from each page examined.
 This avoided issues related to page loading.